 Golf Tips for Beginners

 After raising my girls, being a single mom and working full-time, I am sure you know the drill.
 I decided to take up golf about 10 years ago.
-It was a bit of a challenge, so I am going to talk to your about golf tips for beginners.
+It was a bit of a challenge, so I will talk to you about golf tips for beginners.

 I had come to the point in my life where I wanted to spend more time out of my office than in it, working 24/7 gets old after a while.
 I wanted to meet new people and try new things.
 Since it seemed that just about everyone had taken up golf, I thought that would be the logical place to begin.

 After all, it would get me outdoors to exercise (exercise is good, right?) the outfits were cute.
 How hard could it be to hit a little ball?

 Talk to Someone Who Plays About Golf Tips for Beginners

 So I coerced a good girlfriend of mine, who happens to be a very good golfer, to take me to her course and show me the finer points of how to play.

 Supplies You Will Need